immersive-web/webxr-ar-module/input-explainer.md

 Input sources that are instantaneous, without a clear start and end point such as a verbal command like "Select", will still fire all events in the sequence.

 ### Choosing a preferred input source
 Many platforms support multiple input sources concurrently.
 Examples of this are left/right handed motion controllers or hand tracking combined with a 0DOF clicker.
-Since `xrSession.getInputSources()` returns all connected input sources, an application may choose to take into consideration the most recently used input sources when rendering UI hints, such as a cursor, ray or highlight.
+Since `xrSession.inputSources` returns all connected input sources, an application may choose to take into consideration the most recently used input sources when rendering UI hints, such as a cursor, ray or highlight.

 To simplify the sample code throughout this explainer, an example is provided which shows one potential way to set a `preferredInputSource`.